 - Use of stool softeners and/or an osmotic laxative.

-- Gluten-free diet and restriction of lactose should be tried.
+- Trying out a gluten-free diet and restriction of lactose.

-- Colestyramine, clonidine, somatostatin analogues, pancreatic enzyme supplements, and even antibiotics (such as metronidazole) have been tried.
+- Colestyramine, clonidine, somatostatin analogues, pancreatic enzyme supplements, and even antibiotics (such as metronidazole), which have been tried.

 - Genital autonomic neuropathy: